scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 * Pickled NumPy ``ndarray`` objects, and
 * HDF5 databases.

-Correctly interpreting meta-data can be tricky and simply loading media collections that include files with non-homogeneous formats, encoding types, sampling frequencies, color spaces, and so on can be awkward.
+Correctly interpreting meta-data can be tricky and writing code to simply load media collections that include files with non-homogeneous formats, encoding types, sampling frequencies, color spaces, and so on can be tedious.

-One of the main reasons for developing and releasing SkData was to save scientists the trouble of re-writing scripts to make sense of data set files.
+One of the main reasons for developing and releasing SkData was to save scientists the trouble of re-writing scripts that make sense of data set files.
 A low-level data set module should include the logic for reading, walking, parsing, etc. any and all raw archive files.
-This logic should turning those raw archive files into appropriate Python data structures such as lists, dictionaries, NumPy arrays, Panda data frames, and/or PyTables ``Table`` objects.
+This logic should turn those raw archive files into appropriate Python data structures such as lists, dictionaries, NumPy arrays, Panda data frames, and/or PyTables ``Table`` objects.

 For example, the low-level LFW data set class's ``meta`` attribute is computed by parsing a few text files and walking the directory structure within ``LFW.home()``.
 The ``meta`` property is a list of dictionaries enumerating what images are present, how large they are, what color space they use, and the name of the individual in each image.
-It does not include all the pixel data because, in our judgement, the pixel data required a lot of memory and could be handled another way.
+It does not include all the pixel data because, in our judgement, the pixel data required a lot of memory and could be provided instead by a *lazy array* (see [Dealing with Large Data] below).
-Access to the pixel data is provided via an indirect load-on-demand mechanism described below (see the section on the *lazy array*).
-The LFW low-level module contains an additional method called ``parse_pairs_file`` which parses some additional archived text files that describe the train/test splits that the LFW authors recommend using for the development and evaluation of algorithms.
+The LFW low-level module contains an additional method called ``parse_pairs_file`` which parses some additional archived text files describing the train/test splits that the LFW authors recommend using for the development and evaluation of algorithms.
 This may seem ad-hoc, and indeed it is.
 Low-level modules are meant to be particular to individual data sets, and not standardized.

+There isn't a lot more to say about low-level dataset modules in general.
+Section [Current List of Data Sets] below enumerates the data sets currently in SkData that have some degree of low-level support, and that list continues to grow.

 Intro to Experiment Protocols (High-level Interface)